Radio buttons customized using CSS

 Radio buttons are form elements that allow the user to select a single option out of a group of possible options.

 There are several ways of achieving this.
-The example below shows how to simulate radio buttons using CSS pseudo-elements and background images, while retaining their accessibility.
+The example below shows how to simulate the behaviour of standard default HTML radio buttons using CSS pseudo-elements and background images, while ensuring that they remain accessible.

 Core HTML base